MoneyDock

 Can I stop my SIP anytime?

-Yes, SIP is completely voluntary.
+Yes, SIP is a voluntary contribution.
 You can cancel the mandate via your net banking or AMC portal instantly.
 Note that stopping a SIP does not mean withdrawing the money; your existing units continue to grow.

 What happens if I miss a SIP installment?